 ‘With both feet on the ground’ is perhaps an obvious pre-requisite for committing to a long-term partner.
 We know that for the first six months of a relationship, a new partner is often viewed through rose-coloured glasses; however, the old marriage vows ‘for better, for worse, for richer, for poorer, in sickness and in health’ sum up well the challenges faced by any couple.
 For those entering a second committed relationship, there may be an additional challenge: the so-called ‘baggage’ brought into the partnership from previous relationships.
 While this can include painful emotions, such as hurt and abandonment, children can also be part of the mix.

-A couple came to counselling who were still deeply in love, having married after knowing one another for just 9 months.
-John had a 14-year-old daughter, Lucia a ten-year-old son.
+A couple came to counseling who were still deeply in love, having married after knowing one another for just 9 months.
+John had a 14 year-old daughter, Lucia a ten year-old son.
 Both parents expected they would be able to re-create a happy family with no effort.
 Neither had considered the different cultures the two children had grown up in: John’s first wife was volatile, while he was permissive, indulgent even.
-His daughter was accustomed to getting her own way and resorted to angry outbursts when thwarted.
+His daughter was accustomed to getting her own way, and resorted to angry outbursts when thwarted.
 Lucia, on the other hand, came from a migrant background and had raised her son strictly.
 Within weeks, access weekends for John’s daughter were agony for all concerned; not surprisingly she rebelled, vehemently, against the rules.
 ‘You can’t tell me what to do’ and ‘You are not my mother’ became daily utterances.
 In an attempt to appease his daughter, John would communicate with her without Lucia’s knowledge, leading to bitter arguments.

-After several months in couple counselling, John and Lucia recognised they needed to support one another and to appreciate how difficult the situation was for his daughter.
+After several months in couple counselling, John and Lucia recognized they needed to support one another and to appreciate how difficult the situation was for his daughter.
 Lucia accepted that she needed to refrain from disciplining her.
-John’s daughter refused to attend counselling with them but agreed to see the school counsellor.
+John’s daughter refused to attend counselling with them, but agreed to see the school counsellor.
 In a matter of months, access weekends became calm, if not perfect.

 Love can be lovelier the second time around, even if sometimes it takes courage and strength to address the issues that arise.
 However, we can become stronger people through facing the difficulties and enjoy good relationships as a result.